Croydon, New South Wales: Population growth

 The first developments were on the northern side of the station around Edwin and Elizabeth Streets.
 Anthony Hordern built his grand home 'Shubra Hall' in 1869 while many of the shops along Edwin Street North were built in the 1880s.
 Many houses in the areas surrounding Edwin Street North and Elizabeth St are also of the Victorian style popular in the 1880s and 90s.
 The 1880s and 90s also saw the establishment of the suburbs first schools with Croydon Public School in 1884, and the Presbyterian Ladies' College relocating from Ashfield in 1891.

 The southern side of Croydon remained largely undeveloped until the early 20th century.
 The Malvern Hill Estate was subdivided in 1909 and designed as a model suburb like Haberfield with wide tree-lined streets and houses built in the then-modern Federation style (a variation of Arts and crafts).
 Part of the development was the Strand shopping strip, which has survived intact to this day and is now heritage listed in its entirety.

 Since World War I, little has changed in Croydon generally.
 While there have been some blocks of flats built in that time, they account for only around 10% of dwellings in Croydon and many of them are art deco blocks from the 1930s which fit in with the general heritage feel of the area.

-From the end of World War II, Croydon saw significant growth with both population increases and suburban expansion.
-In that period, there was a major boom in residential development as people moved from the inner city to the outer suburbs in search of more affordable housing and larger homes.
-Many houses built during this era were typical of post-war suburban development, featuring modest bungalows and semi-detached homes.